tgcalls/awesome-tgcalls/README.md

 - [ArnabXD/TGVCBot](https://github.com/ArnabXD/TGVCBot) - A telegram bot (+userbot) written in TypeScript to play music in group voice chat.
 Supports JioSaavn, YouTube and Files.
 - [Yui Vidio Player](https://t.me/Yuividioplayerbot) - A advanced Anime Theme VC Video Player created for playing vidio in the voice chats of Telegram Groups.
 - [Video Player Bot](https://github.com/AsmSafone/VideoPlayerBot) - An Advanced Video Player Bot based on `MarshalX/tgcalls` is created for streaming lives/YouTube video/video files in the voice chat of channels & groups.
+- [VCPlayerbot Bot](https://github.com/kshubham506/vcplayerbot) - An Audio/Video Player Bot based on `MarshalX/tgcalls`(Video player is in dev branch).
+It can stream any YouTube video, maintain song queue, has admin lock feature and also logs songs played and chats added in db.

 ## Others